 The lowest cutoffs of any category.
 French draws in 2026 have landed at CRS 393–400 — more than 100 points below CEC draws.

-- Who qualifies: Candidates with strong French-language skills (typically CLB 7+ in French)
+- Who qualifies: Candidates with French-language test results showing NCLC 7+ in all four skills

 - Recent draws: March 4 — 5,500 ITAs at CRS 397.
 March 18 — 4,000 ITAs at CRS 393.